aitorbernis/PUBLIC-CHESS/README.txt

 [0, 1, 1, 1, 1, 1, 1, 1, 1, 0]
 [0, 0, 0, 0, 0, 0, 0, 0, 0, 0]

-So for instance, the canvas is the whole matrix (external 0's with the 1's inside) and the board is the 1's square.
+So for a visual representation, the canvas is the whole matrix (external 0's with the 1's inside) and the board is the 1's square.

+I must say that the canvas is not the vertical and horizontal lines with 0's, it's this whole 10x10 matrix, the 0's are the part of the canvas not overlapped by the board.

 Hope it's clear.